-For businesses with multiple locations, it is important to create a separate profile for each location on both Facebook and Google My Business, and to link these profiles to each local micro-website.
-With Facebook Locations, franchises or multi-locations businesses can easily set up and manage a Facebook page for each of their locations.
+For businesses with multiple locations, it is important to create a separate profile for each location on both Facebook and Google My Business and to link these profiles to each local micro-website.
+With Google Locations, franchises or multi-location businesses can easily set up and manage a Facebook page for each of their locations.
 Meanwhile, Google allows you to easily import, verify and edit multiple locations at once with Google Locations.

 By increasing your focus on local initiatives using the tips outlined above, your multi-location business can gain more visibility with potential customers and dominate local search results.